realmagicgreen/magicgreen11ty/src/articles/2018-11-25-bambu-indah.md

 ---
 title: Bambu Indah
 subtitle: "A radically distinctive boutique hotel in Ubud, unique luxury experience in a lush natural environment.
 Dense tropical jungle and river pools."
+category: services
+description: "In Bali Ubud is internationally acknowledged for its visual arts, performances and crafts, making it an atractive cultural and artistic centres in Indonesia." # max 160 digits
 date: 2018-11-25
 published: true
 tags: